Cham0i/Netacad/README.md

 That one disables it globally.
 If you only need to do it on a specific interfaces use the following:
 <pre>int ()
 no cdp enable</pre>

+Troubleshooting
+<pre>show ip route
+show ip route static
+show ip ospf neighbor
+show cdp neighbors</pre>
+You can also try "ping" or "tracert" on PCs to find out which router is the OP.

 ### Access Control List (ACL)